 Oscar Mendez Jr.

 Oscar Mendez Jr. was born and raised in El Paso, TX.
 Oscar handles a wide variety of cases, including Labor and Employment claims and Personal Injury.
 He attended the University of Texas at El Paso (B.I.S.
 2005).
 He attended law school at Texas Tech University School of Law (J.D., 2008).
 He is licensed to practice law in the State of Texas.
 He is a graduate of the State Bar of Texas Leadership Academy 2011.
-He was appointed to the Texas Pattern Jury Charges, General Negligence and Intentional Personal Torts Committee from 2011to Current.
-He was elected as a Board Member, El Paso Young Lawyer’s Association from May 09 to Current.
+He was appointed to the Texas Pattern Jury Charges, General Negligence and Intentional Personal Torts Committee from 2011 to 2013.
+He was elected as a Board Member, El Paso Young Lawyer’s Association from May 2009 to May 2012.
 He is a member of El Paso Bar Association, Texas Trial Lawyers Association, Texas Bar Association, Texas Young Lawyers Association, Mexican American Bar Association, and American Bar Association.
 Oscar enjoys spending time mentoring neighborhood kids in the importance of a higher education.

 Maxey Marie Scherr